Dental Reconstruction: FSA Eligibility

 - Implant Dentistry: In cases where a tooth is broken or the entire tooth must be replaced, a dental implant can be put in its place.
 Dental implants are reproductions of existing teeth that replicate their look and structure from the crown down to the root structure.

-- Periodontal Treatments: These are treatments used to correct the effects of advanced gum disease, periodontal disease, which include scaling and root planing to remove infected tissue and clear plaque and bacteria.
+- Periodontal Treatments: These are treatments used to correct the effects of advanced gum disease, periodontal disease, which include scaling and root planning to remove infected tissue and clear plaque and bacteria.

 - Cosmetic Dentistry: This treatment is designed to restore the appearance of an individual's smile, but unless it is done as a result of a legitimate medical condition, it is not eligible for reimbursement.
 Cosmetic dental procedures include veneers, bonding, teeth whitening and gum contouring.